AdenKenny/ssv_jen/readme.md

-    -r, --rows       The number of rows to generate -t, --template   The template file which the structure is derived from -f, --file       The file where the csv will be saved to
+    -r, --rows       The number of rows to generate -t, --template   The template file which the structure is derived from -f, --file       The file where the csv will be saved to -c, --threads    The number of threads to generate data with
 ```